dolaterio/docs/write_your_worker.md

-# How to write a worker
+# How to write a dolater.io worker

-This document will guide you through the creation of a worker to be executed in dolater.io.
+This document will guide you through the creation of a *dolater.io* worker.

-While you code your worker keep in mind that dolater.io executes it for each job.

-# Configuration variables
+## Configuration via environment variables

-Any configuration should be passed to your worker using environment variables.
+All configuration for your worker should be stored in environment variables.

-There are two ways you can send environment variables to your job, from the image or from the job itself.

-# Standard Input
+Environment variables can be set (1) within your worker image or (2) in the job.

+## Send job-specific data via STDIN

-When you queue a job you might need to send some data to it.
-This data is specific to the job and is sent to the process through the standard input stream.
+Your worker may need some data to run a job.
+When queuing a job, send data to the worker using the standard input stream.

-If you are not sure how to read from the standard input, check our examples.
-If you still can't make it work, please let us know and we'll assist you.
+If you're not sure how to read from the standard input, check our [examples](examples/).
+Drop us an [email](mailto:admin@dolater.io) if you're having trouble and we'll help you out.

-There's no length limit for the standard input, but if it becomes an issue some day we might limit it, so please try to send __just__ the data you need to avoid future problems.

-# Build a docker container with your worker
+## Build a docker container with your worker

-You'll need to wrap your worker in a docker imager.
-If you don't know how to do it, start reading the [Dockerfile reference](https://docs.docker.com/reference/builder/).
-You'll learn how to create a _Dockerfile_ and build an image.
-There're plenty of Dockerfiles you can use as a reference, you'll just have to search a bit.
-Again, if you're not sure how to make this work, don't hesitate to contact us.
+You'll need to wrap your worker in a docker image.
+The easiest way to get up to speed on creating a _Dockerfile_ and building a docker image is by reading the [Dockerfile reference](https://docs.docker.com/reference/builder/).
+There are plenty of Dockerfiles you can use as a reference, you'll just have to search a bit.
+If you need help, drop us an [email](mailto:admin@dolater.io).

-dolater runs the image as it is, so keep in `CMD` the exact command to execute your worker.
+dolater.io runs the image as it is, so keep in `CMD` the exact command to execute your worker.

+## Monitoring STDOUT & STDERR when a job runs

 To test is your image is working, run it in docker with `echo YOUR_STDIN | docker run -i -e ENV_1=a -e ENV_2=b your/image` replacing `YOUR_STDIN` with the standard input you want to send to the process and replacing the environment variables with whatever your image needs.

-dolater will capture the standard output and stardard error, so whatever you see when you run the process will be available too in dolater.
+When a job runs on dolater.io, we capture the standard output and standard error, so whatever you see when you run the process will be available.

-# Publish your image
+## Publish your image

 Right now dolater.io only supports public images stored at [the public docker hub](https://hub.docker.com/).
-Chec this guide on [How to work with Docker Hub](http://docs.docker.com/userguide/dockerrepos/) to learn how to publish your images.
+See [How to work with Docker Hub](http://docs.docker.com/userguide/dockerrepos/) for a guide on publishing your images.

-We will add support to private images as soon as the docker hub has a good support for external read-only permissions.
+We will be able to support private images when external read-only permissions are introduced.